Alumni Spotlight: December 2025

 Cameron says he’s proud to be an RMU alumnus.

-“Yeah, I'm very proud to be an RMU alumni, and I think, ultimately, RMU does a great job of keeping its alumni connected with both undergraduate and graduate students… I think the best thing that any RMU graduate can do is give back in any way they can… Whether it's the programs that they were in or the clubs and organizations… Going back for different club events or going back for different networking opportunities… Just giving their time to keep that chain of alumni connected with the current students at RMU…”
+I'm very proud to be an RMU alumnus, and I think, ultimately, RMU does a great job of keeping its alumni connected with both undergraduate and graduate students… I think the best thing that any RMU graduate can do is give back in any way they can… Whether it's the programs that they were in or the clubs and organizations… Going back for different club events or going back for different networking opportunities… Just giving their time to keep that chain of alumni connected with the current students at RMU…

 Since graduating, Cameron’s life has moved rather quickly.
-He is working in Pittsburgh as a core tax associate at BDO USA—the 5th largest accounting firm in the world—, a position he only started in July.
+He is working in Pittsburgh as a core tax associate at BDO USA—the 5th largest accounting firm in the world—a position he only started in July.

-“The summer after my junior year is when I interned with BDO, and then, decided to commit full-time with them… Going into my senior year, I was already committed to them, already having a job, which was definitely nice… I jumped right in, got through the training process, and had my first busy season on the tax side.
+The summer after my junior year is when I interned with BDO, and then, decided to commit full-time with them… Going into my senior year, I was already committed to them, already having a job, which was definitely nice… I jumped right in, got through the training process, and had my first busy season on the tax side.
 It was kind of a trial-by-fire type of deal… I learned a ton and I'm really enjoying my job and the people that I work with.
-So it's been a great transition.
-RMU prepared me well for that transition…”
+So, it's been a great transition.
+RMU prepared me well for that transition…

 Cameron states that RMU’s career-ready programs are a key reason why he was prepared for his current career and professional odyssey.

-“I think everything from the coursework to the soft skills and the personal development as far as being able to communicate with professionals, um, how to, you know, deal with certain situations, problem solving, which that's kind of where the MBA program came into play.
-As far as the foundational base of accounting and all the skills necessary, it prepared me for the CPA exam, prepared me for the work that I'll be completing… RMU succeeded… and I think it all goes back to the professors and how they give their 100% to the students… Students have the opportunity to absorb as much of their knowledge as possible, which really sets them up for their career…”
+I think everything—from the coursework to the soft skills and the personal development including communicating with professionals, dealing with certain situations, and problem-solving—is where the MBA program came into play.
+As far as the foundational base of accounting and all the skills necessary, it prepared me for the CPA exam, prepared me for the work that I'll be completing… RMU succeeded… I think it all goes back to the professors and how they give their 100% to the students… Students have the opportunity to absorb as much of their knowledge as possible, which really sets them up for their career…

 Cameron is currently working towards his CPA (Certified Public Accountant) and thinks it is a valuable certification to have, especially in the accounting field.

-“It's the professionalism of the certification.
-That's the importance of the CPA… every accounting student, RMU has always encouraged them to go for their CPA… There's plenty of professors who have experience or have their CPA and give students their perspective on the best way(s) to achieve that.
-It's a very hard exam, a very hard process, but it's definitely worthwhile… I know all of my friend group has either acquired their CPA or is going for that.
-So it's extremely valuable, meaningful, and prestigious…”
+It's the professionalism of the certification.
+That's the importance of the CPA… every accounting student, RMU has always encouraged them to go for their CPA… There's plenty of professors who have experience or have their CPA and give students their perspective on the best ways to achieve that.
+It's a very hard exam, a very hard process, but it's definitely worthwhile… I know all of my friend group have either acquired their CPA or are going for that.
+So, it's extremely valuable, meaningful, and prestigious…

 Cameron has also begun giving back to his alma mater in more ways than one:

-“I want to kind of give back to RMU and I… joined the recruiting team at BDO and I've been to RMU 6 times already, since starting in July, for the career fair, accounting day, AFA and BAP events, and the accounting mentorship program, where I'm a professional mentor… It's a tight-knit community and being able to kind of come back to campus and give my advice and experience to my student mentees and the rest of the accounting students… It means a lot to me, personally…”
+I want to give back to RMU and I have been able to do that by joining the recruiting team at BDO, where I've been to RMU 6 times already since starting in July… For the career fair, accounting day, AFA and BAP events, and the Accounting Mentorship Program, where I'm a professional mentor… It's a tight-knit community and being able to kind of come back to campus and give my advice and experience to my student mentees and the rest of the accounting students… It means a lot to me…

-“...
-I really think, as a recent graduate, the best thing you can do is just send that text to stay in touch, connect on LinkedIn, and don't be afraid to reach out (even if you haven't talked to somebody… in a few months)...
-Just because keeping those connections, especially early on, will help you tremendously down the road… You never know when those connections will be useful in your career…”
+“ I really think, as a recent graduate, the best thing you can do is just send that text to stay in touch, connect on LinkedIn, and don't be afraid to reach out (even if you haven't talked to somebody… in a few months).
+Because keeping those connections, especially early on, will help you tremendously down the road because you never know when those connections will be useful in your career.
+For me, being an RMU alumnus means having a great network of connections, meaningful relationships with your professors and staff, and lifelong friendships...”